Build Web Apps with Retrieval Augmented Generation (RAG) Capabilities

-RAG is an advanced artificial intelligence technique that combines the power of large language models with the ability to retrieve and incorporate specific, up-to-date information.
-Unlike traditional language models that rely solely on pre-trained knowledge, RAG systems can access and utilize current, company-specific data (grounded) to generate accurate and augmented responses.
+Retrieval-Augmented Generation (RAG) makes this possible.
+RAG is an advanced AI technique that combines the power of large language models (LLMs) with a retrieval system that pulls the latest, most relevant data from your business sources — product catalogs, documentation, knowledge bases — and delivers precise, context-aware answers.
+Unlike traditional language models that rely solely on pre-trained knowledge, RAG systems can access and utilize current, company-specific information to generate grounded, accurate responses.

-- Improved user experience through more intelligent interactions
+• Enhance user experience through natural, intelligent interactions

 How Does RAG Work?